 If you disable an operation and a user attempts to do any action corresponding to that operation, the service returns an error.
 Client applications, such as those built with the ArcGIS Web APIs, can check for the allowed operations before attempting to apply edits.
 You can design these applications to disable or limit commands to match the allowed operations.

 For layers in the feature service that can store attachments, the Create or Update operation allows editors of the feature service to add an attachment to a feature.
 The Update operation further enables editors to update or delete an attachment that is associated with a feature.
 If only the Delete operation is enabled, editors can delete attachments.

-Allowed operations apply only to publishers and users.
+For feature services on stand-alone ArcGIS Server sites, allowed operations apply only to publishers and users.
 Server administrators and the service owner have full access to the service with all operations allowed.